Rural video competition 2021

 See the winners of the 2020 competition here.

 - The content in your film (including footage, interviews etc.) should be largely your own.
 Non-original content must carry appropriate attribution.
-Entries containing any unauthorised content will be disqualified.
+Entries containing any unauthorised content (such as music) will be disqualified.
 Please see below regarding privacy waivers and music copyright.

 - Videos can be made using smartphones (see our tips for using a smartphone below), video cameras, image or animation applications.

 - Videos must be between 1-3 minutes in duration.

 - All entrants are required to submit a separate Video Release Form, for each person who is identifiable in the video (including parental consent if the relevant person is under the age of 18).
 Video Release Forms must be submitted electronically with the entry.

 - Please use the GP Synergy Video Release Form Template.